 Local Seasonal Food

 Styan Family Produce at Hinton-on-the-Green, near Broadway come to Charlbury Farmers Market every quarter.
-However, since April 2020 and the Covid-19 shut-down they have set up an online shop for ordering fruit and veg grown in Worcestershire, farm milk, eggs, cheese, Bibury Trout, Charlbury honey, rapeseed oils etc which is delivered to outside Charlbury Community Centre on a Saturday afternoon for collection between 9.30-10.30am.
+However, since April 2020 and the Covid-19 shut-down they operate an online shop for ordering fruit and veg grown in Worcestershire, eggs, and Charlbury honey, which is delivered to outside Charlbury Community Centre on a Saturday morning for collection between 9.30-10.30am.
 Ordering deadline 7pm Thursday evening.
 From 20 May 2023, Styan are attending the new weekly market near the Community Centre that will be running during the summer, so all online orders will be able to be collected directly from the Styan stall.
 When the market stops next winter, the online orders will be able to be collected again between 9.30-10.30am from local Charlbury Green Hub volunteers.

 - Charlbury Farmers Market is quarterly on the 2nd Saturday in March, June, September, December.
 Includes Lees's Rest Farm eggs, Halcyon Farm honey, cured bacon from Curiosities Company, fruit and veg from Styan Family Produce, trout from Bibury Trout Farm, also SESI pop-up detergent refill station.

 - Woodstock Farmers Market is on the 1st Saturday and 3rd Saturday every month

 - Chipping Norton Farmers Market is on the 3rd Saturday every month

 - Witney Farmers Market is on the 4th Friday every month

 - Oxford Farmers Market Gloucester Green on the 1st & 3rd Thursdays every month

 - Headington Farmers Market on both sides of London Road every Saturday 10am-2pm